-Since 1998 when it was formed, VISION has been consistently working on Gender & Sexual Minorities issues in Pakistan, which has led to many international collaborations, projects, workshops and more.
+Since 1998 when it was formed, VISION has been consistently working on Transgender issues in Pakistan, which has led to many international collaborations, projects, workshops and more.

-Over the past 23 years, VISION has focused on empowering Gender & Sexual Minorities groups with long-term, self-sustaining solutions and tools they can use to campaign against and eliminate the human rights violations they experience.
+Over the past 23 years, VISION has focused on empowering Transgender groups with long-term, self-sustaining solutions and tools they can use to campaign against and eliminate the human rights violations they experience.

 VISION believes in encouraging these groups to productively serve their own communities, and helps them enhance their capacity to do so.
 VISION’s core philosophy is to reflect on lessons learned from experience to create more effective, better-integrated interventions.
 We strongly believe in equal rights for all communities, irrespective of religion, caste, sexual orientation, color and disabilities.